 Potatoes Romanoff is a wonderful tasting mashed potato casserole your family will fall in love with!

-Potatoes Romanoff is great for holiday entertaining because you’re actually supposed to make it the night before you bake it and refrigerate it for several hours.
+Potatoes Romanoff is great for holiday entertaining because you’re actually supposed to make it the night before you need it by refrigerating it for several hours.
 The flavors then marinate together providing a spectacular result.

 I made a double batch of Potatoes Romanoff and this was the small pan I left at home.
 The other larger pan I took to a church potluck.